-Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution
+Payments of certain automatic enrollment contributions that you request withdraw within 90 days of your first contribution

-Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there will generally be adverse tax consequences if S corporation stock is held by an IRA)
+Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there generally will be adverse tax consequences if S corporation stock is held by an IRA)

+Distributions of certain premiums for health and accident insurance.

 The Plan administrator or the payor can tell you what portion of a payment is eligible for rollover.